mauriciocarbajal/js_the_good_parts/README.md

 Chapter one (Good Parts) is just an introduction without practical examples.
 Chapter two (Grammar) specifies the syntax of the language, so there are not many examples either.

-This repo contains examples from chapter three and so on, as well as some -ideally short and concrete- stuff I want to try out.
+This repo contains examples from chapter three to ten, as well as some -ideally short and concrete- stuff I want to try out.

 Chapter three: Objects
 Chapter four: Functions